~ 6 MIN READ

 ClearPoint’s Strategy Map Creator

-If you need more information about ClearPoint before you give our strategy map software a spin, here are some highlights of the features and functionality:
+If you need more information about ClearPoint (or are asking 'what is a strategy map?') before you give our strategy map software a spin, here are some highlights of the features and functionality:

 Create multiple maps.